NVIDIA/cloud-native-docs/README.md

-# Kubernetes Reference Architecture Documentation
+# Securing NVIDIA Services with Istio and Keycloak

-The product documentation is available from <https://docs.nvidia.com/datacenter/cloud-native/>.
+The product documentation is available from <https://docs.nvidia.com/ai-enterprise/nim-operator/latest/>.

 ## Building the Documentation